shuban-789/Shuban-CSA/_posts/Foundation/2024-11-18-sprint3_check_IPYNB_2_.md

 - 📄 Using paper during the exam instead of computing in my head
 - ⏰ Making use of my full 2 hours

+Strengths:
+- Iteration
+- Summation
+- Concatonation

+Weaknesses:
+- Visualizing code in my head, I should use paper
+- Recursion
+- "I, II, III" questions
+- Java only questions

+I reviewed my MCQ with Jon, Eric, and Akhil yesterday.
+Out of all that, I had trouble understanding question 34